MAKING AN OPIOID-FREE RECOVERY JOURNEY YOUR GOAL

 - are allergic to naltrexone or any of the ingredients in VIVITROL or the liquid used to mix VIVITROL (diluent).

-- Once your healthcare provider determines you are ready for the first dose of VIVITROL, he or she will administer the injection.
+- Once your healthcare provider determines you are ready for the first dose of VIVITROL, they must prepare and administer the injection.
+VIVITROL must be injected by a healthcare provider.
 VIVITROL is injected by a healthcare provider, about 1 time each month.2

 - When you receive your first dose, you can set up a follow-up appointment with your healthcare provider and ask for instructions on next steps.